 Once fed and watered we continued to walk until we reached Trafalgar Street.
 There was a street musician who we happily stopped and listened to.
 His name is Davide Tomai and his music was really good.

 It was a nice but cold night as sunset was settling in.
 We strolled around before being creeped out by someone dressed as Pennywise from IT.
 His costume was brilliant and he had the voice to match.
 He loved terrifying everyone who passed.
 We laughed as he sat calmly and waved at me.
 Even posed for a photo.

 We kept walking and eventually made it to Piccadilly Circus.
 I’m not sure what I expected, but it wasn’t up to much.
 To escape the cold we went into Waterstones and headed straight to the cafe.
 We ended up regretting this decision when my mum and I got stuck in the platform lift.

 Fifteen minutes later the manager managed to free us but we still needed to get up the steps.
 The manager came back with two portable ramps and tried to join them.
 To be honest, one would have done the job.

 Safely back on ground level, we headed towards China Town.
-It was cool to see all the Chinese lanterns and the preparations of Chinese New Year which were taking place in a few days time.
+It was cool to see all the Chinese lanterns and the preparations for Chinese New Year which were taking place in a few days time.